browniefed/react-native-animation-book/README.md

 ## THIS IS A WORK IN PROGRESS

-If you would like to see specific things let me know.
+If you would like to see specific things let me know!

 TODO:

-* Clamp
-* PanResponder
-* Scroll

-* Basic Animations ( Some complete, need more basic animations)
+* Basic Animations ( Add more basic animations)
-* Advanced Animations
+* Advanced Animations (Add some)
 * Add gifs and live code examples where needed